 *Referring to the Essenes: The final interpretation of the Law and the Prophets was to be given by the Messiah.

-The Path of the Way is intended to bring all people forward much in the manner Jesus taught—sow good seed, speak from the spirit in matters of importance, and commune with the spirit of God through prayer.
-Daily activities must respond to good character.
+The Path of the Way is intended to bring all people forward much in the manner Jesus taught—sow good seed, speak from the spirit in matters of importance, and commune with the spirit of God through prayer, referred to by Jesus as the ‘Father’.
+Daily activities should reflect good character.
 God opens to those who sow into Him, those who reach for His spirit within and speak new creation, and those who seek.
 Bit by bit a greater oneness into the spirit of God is received, not grasped at as Eve would do.

-The difference between grasping to acquire and receiving a harvest is fundamentally different and that is why the process of receiving can be one of the most difficult to learn.
-Good is everywhere if one looks; receiving good and casting the other aside is one of the most basic lessons of the Garden story.
+The difference between grasping to acquire and receiving a harvest is fundamentally different, and that is why the process of receiving can be one of the most difficult to learn.
+Good is everywhere if one looks; receiving the greater good and casting the rest aside is one of the most basic lessons of the Garden story.
+Jesus relates many parables as to this basic lesson, as in the Pearl of Great Price (Mt.
+13.45-46).

 *

 Adam and Eve are learning in the context of a burgeoning awareness, it is true.
-So, during this time of development, the seduction is well-placed.* Eve sits near the tree, near the place of temptation, and where seduction will be much easier accomplished.
+We might be likend in the same manner.
+So, during this time of development, the seduction is well-placed.
+Many of us have faced similar circumstances.
+Eve sits near the tree, near the place of temptation, and where seduction will be much easier accomplished.
 Adam is nearby.
-Regardless of where you put yourself, the final choice becomes one of discernment that should lead to a wise choice, enhancing the attribute of wisdom.
+Leading to the lesson, regardless of where you put yourself, or end up, the final choice becomes one of discernment that should lead to a wise choice, enhancing the attribute of wisdom.

 We later discover the Nazarenes distanced themselves from unnecessary temptation by living in retreat and semi-retreat communities.
 In a similar temptation story concerning Abraham and Lot: whilst Abraham stays away from Sodom, youth sees the flicking torches in the night, leading to many undesireable consequences.
 In the case of Adam and Eve, they possess undeveloped wisdom (growth), so they must respond to obedience; opposed is the authority of likes and dislikes, preferences, lust, or even negligence.

 This last thought concerning lust is directed to the words spoken by Eve, “to make one wise,” which was first insinuated by the Satan-serpent (who knows good and evil).
 But wise how?
-Much like yourself, Adam and Eve are already like God,* made in God’s image, with the spirit within (breath of life) to give light to the soul.
+Much like yourself, Adam and Eve are already like God,* made in God’s image, with the spirit within (breath of life) to provide light and wisdom to the soul.

 *Lv.
 19.2, “Ye shall be holy: for I the Lord your God am holy.”; Mt.
 5.48, “…be perfect [complete], just as your Father in heaven is perfect [complete in all ways].”
-The return to holiness, whole or at one with God, is a repeated theme from the beginnings of Judaism.
-Through which avenues this return to God is structured, being the spiritual journey told through the trials and tribulations of the Jewish people.
+The return to holiness, whole or at one with God, is a repeated theme from the beginnings of Judaism, being the spiritual journey told through the trials and tribulations of the Jewish people, through which avenues this return to God is structured.

 Adam and Eve might be likened to spirit beings, innocent and pure, childlike and without guile, a shining innocence, perhaps not yet fully situated in their physical body or habitat.
 They are presented as explorers moving from tree to bush, picking and eating as they will.
 They seem to have no concerns.
 Concerns or consequences may not be in their lexicon, and they may not know of such things.
 Not at all like the serpent’s whispering voice that now beckons.*